 Trace this shape onto the back of your new pouch or wafer.
 Then cut the wafer to the shape.

-Use skin barrier powder or paste around the stoma, if your doctor or nurse has recommended this.
+Use skin barrier powder or paste around the stoma, if your health care provider has recommended this.

 - If the stoma is at or below the level of your skin, or if the skin around your stoma is uneven, using the paste will help seal it better.